Azure/aks-baseline-automation/README.md

 In this section we demonstrate two implementation options:

  * A GitOps solution using the AKS [Flux](https://fluxcd.io/) extension.
  * A CI/CD pipeline built using GitHub Actions.
-Note that this feature is not yet implemented, see https://github.com/Azure/aks-baseline-automation/issues/28
+Note that this feature is not yet implemented, see issue https://github.com/Azure/aks-baseline-automation/issues/28

 The GitOps solution features: